conan-sum/twi-lite/README.md

 # twi-lite

 ## Description
 **twi-lite** is a Python package that aims to make analyzing Twitter user data more convenient.
-It aims to provide a template to create a machine learning pipeline and high-level building blocks that allows full customization of feature selection and model evaluation based on the .
+It aims to provide a template to create a machine learning pipeline and high-level building blocks that allows full customization of feature selection and model evaluation for each step of the pipeline.

 ## Main Features
 * A ```Feature```class that stores basic user information, the hashtags and the retweets that user has used